aspuru-guzik-group/gp_redox_rxn/README.md

 * **redox_calibration.csv** containts experimental and calculated data (~80 datapoint) for the GP calibration.
 * **redox_results.csv** contains predictions for 315k redox reactions.
 We have the standard redox potential (ORP) using PM7 and calibrated with linear and GP regression.

+Looking for more data?
+Send us an email, we tried to keep the data as most concise as possible but we have several GBs of calculation files (PM7 and quantum chemistry).

 ## Sotfware

 * python 3